-The Terrorism Risk Insurance Program (the "Program") established under the Terrorism Risk Insurance Act of 2002, as amended by the Terrorism Risk Insurance Extension Act of 2005 and the Terrorism Risk Insurance Program Reauthorization Acts of 2007, 2015 and 2019 (collectively, the "Terrorism Acts"), generally requires all commercial property and casualty insurers writing business in the United States to make terrorism coverage available to commercial policyholders and provides a federal backstop for certified terrorist acts, which result in losses above insurance company deductible amounts.
+The Terrorism Risk Insurance Program (the "Program") established under the Terrorism Risk Insurance Act of 2002, as amended by the Terrorism Risk Insurance Extension Act of 2005 and the Terrorism Risk Insurance Program Reauthorization Acts of 2007, 2015 and 2019 (each a "Reauthorization" and collectively, the "Terrorism Acts"), generally requires all commercial property and casualty insurers writing business in the United States to make terrorism coverage available to commercial policyholders and provides a federal backstop for certified terrorist acts, which result in losses above insurance company deductible amounts.
 The Terrorism Acts directly apply to the Company's U.S. property and casualty insurance business.
 For a loss to be covered under the Program, the loss must meet certain aggregate industry loss minimums and must be the result of an event that is certified as an act of terrorism by the U.S. Secretary of the Treasury.
-In calendar year 2015, on eligible lines of business, participating insurers are entitled to receive reimbursement for "certified" acts of terrorism from the federal government for 85% of paid losses in excess of the insurer's deductible, provided the aggregate industry losses exceed \$100 million to a maximum industry loss of \$100 billion.
-As of January 1, 2016: (1) the amount of reimbursement from the federal government decreases by one percentage point each calendar year, until it equals 80%; and (2) the aggregate industry loss minimum increases by \$20 million each calendar year, until it equals \$200 million.
-The deductible for any calendar year is equal to 20% of an insurer's and its affiliates' direct premiums earned for covered lines for the preceding calendar year.
-The Company estimates that the amount that it will have to pay in the context of a "certified" act of terrorism, before the federal backstop under the Program becomes available, is \$1.871 billion for 2022.
+As of January 1, 2020, participating insurers are entitled to receive reimbursement from the federal government on eligible lines of business for "certified" acts of terrorism for 80% of paid losses in excess of the insurer's deductible, provided the aggregate industry losses exceed \$200 million to a maximum industry loss of \$100 billion.
+These thresholds will remain in place through 2027 as a result of the 2019 Reauthorization.
+The deductible for any calendar year is equal to 20% of the insurer's direct earned premiums for covered lines for the preceding calendar year.
+The Company's estimated deductible under the Program is \$1.798 billion for 2021.
 Certain lines of business that the Company writes, including commercial automobile, professional liability (excluding directors and officers), surety, burglary and theft and farmowners multiple-peril are exempted from coverage under the Program.
 In the case of a war declared by Congress, only workers compensation losses are covered by the Program.
 The U.S. Secretary of the Treasury may "certify," for coverage under the Program, acts of terrorism committed by any individual(s), foreign or domestic.
 Damage outside the United States is not covered except in limited circumstances.
 The Program will remain in effect until December 31, 2027.
 There can be no assurance that it will be extended beyond that date.
-In the event that the Program is not extended beyond December 31, 2027 and in the absence of a private reinsurance market for terrorism reinsurance, the Company may be required to accept financial responsibility for losses that it would not otherwise insure unless state insurance departments allow for the nonrenewal of business with significant terrorism risk exposure or the exclusion of coverage for terrorism risks under policy renewals.
+In the event that the Program is not extended beyond December 31, 2027 and in the absence of a private reinsurance market for terrorism reinsurance, the Company may be required to accept financial responsibility for losses that it would not otherwise insure unless state insurance departments allow for the non-renewal of business with significant terrorism risk exposure or the exclusion of coverage for terrorism risks under policy renewals.
 Because the interpretation of the Program is untested, there is substantial uncertainty as to how it will be applied to specific circumstances.
 It is also possible that future legislative action could change the Program.
 Further, given the unpredictable frequency and severity of terrorism losses, as well as the limited terrorism coverage in the Company's own reinsurance program, future losses from acts of terrorism, particularly "unconventional" acts of terrorism involving nuclear, biological, chemical or radiological events, could have a material adverse effect on the Company's results of operations, financial condition or liquidity in future periods.